7 Keys to Designing Nonprofit Infographics That Work

 Of all the creative marketing strategies that have emerged recently, infographics are among the most useful to nonprofits.
 Everywhere you look there are examples of data-rich graphics that organizations have created to inspire, educate, and engage their prospective supporters.

-- help nonprofits tell their story with data
+- help nonprofits tell their stories with data.

 Below are 7 essential tips for success when designing nonprofit infographics.